mapbox/mapbox-gl-draw/IMPLEMENTATION_PLAN.md

 - [ ] Verify options are properly passed through ctx to all helper functions
 - [ ] Test in both line string and polygon distance modes

-### Success Criteria
+### Success Criteria ✓ COMPLETED
-- All 5 new options are configurable via MapboxDraw constructor
+- [x] All 5 new options are configurable via MapboxDraw constructor ✓
-- Default values produce identical behavior to current code
+- [x] Default values produce identical behavior to current code ✓
-- Custom values properly affect snap behavior
+- [x] Custom values properly affect snap behavior ✓
-- Options are properly documented
+- [x] Options are properly documented with JSDoc ✓

+**Status**: COMPLETED - All options added to `src/options.js` with proper defaults and JSDoc comments.
+All helper functions and modes updated to use configurable options.

 ---